Control in the Presence of Manipulators: Cooperative and Competitive Cases: Results

-So, suppose that there exists a manipulation and a partition $(V_1,V_2)$ such that $p$ is a winner of the election.
+So, suppose that a manipulation and a partition $(V_1,V_2)$ exist such that $p$ is a winner of the election.
 Without loss of generality, suppose $p$ is the unique winner of $(C,V_1)$.
-Then $p$ is also the unique winner of $(C,V_1)$ if all manipulators in $V_1$ vote for $p$.
-If $(C,V_2)$ has a unique winner $c$ that does not beat $p$ in the run-off, then having all manipulators in $V_2$ vote for $p$ leads to one of the following three situations: $c$ is still the unique winner, $c$ is tied with $p$ for first place (and so there is no unique winner), or $p$ is the unique winner.
-In all three cases, $p$ wins the runoff.
-The only interesting case is therefore the case where $(C,V_2)$ has no unique winner.
-As explained above, simply changing the manipulators' votes to $p$ could have bad effects.
+Then $p$ is also the unique winner of $(C,V_1)$ if all manipulators in $V_1$ vote for $p$, so have all manipulators in $V_1$ vote for $p$.
+Now consider $(C,V_2)$.
+As explained in the previous paragraph, simply changing the manipulators' votes to $p$ could have bad effects.
 Instead, we do the following.
-For each manipulator in $V_2$, if the manipulator votes for $a \neq p$, we change the manipulator's vote to $p$, move this manipulator to $V_1$ and for each candidate $b \neq a$, we move a voter who votes for $b$ (if one exists) from $V_2$ to $V_1$.
-(If this voter is a manipulator, we also change its vote to $p$.)
-Since we added a vote for $p$ to $V_1$, $p$ will still be the unique winner in $(C,V_1)$.
-Since we keep the relative scores of the candidates with positive scores constant, we keep the same set of winners in $(C,V_2)$ until $V_2$ becomes empty, in which case all candidates are winners.
-In both cases, no candidate proceeds to the runoff from the second subelection. \end{proofs}
+While manipulators remain in $V_2$ whose first-choice candidate is not $p$, choose one of them, $v$, let $a$ be $v$'s first-choice candidate, and do the following. \begin{enumerate} \item Change $v$'s vote from $a$ to $p$ and move $v$ to $V_1$. \item For each candidate $b \neq a$, move a current $V_2$ voter for $b$ (if any exists) from $V_2$ to $V_1$ and if it is a manipulator, change its vote to $p$. \end{enumerate} Since in each iteration of the above loop we add at least one vote for $p$ to $V_1$, $p$ will remain the unique winner of $(C,V_1)$.
+If after the loop $(C,V_2)$ does not have a unique winner or has $p$ as the unique winner it is immediate that $p$ wins the runoff.
+The only remaining case is that after the loop $(C,V_2)$ has a unique winner $c \neq p$.
+Note that in each iteration we keep the same set of winners in $(C,V_2)$ unless $V_2$ becomes empty in which case all candidates become winners in $(C,V_2)$.
+This implies that $c$ is the unique winner of $(C,V_2)$ before the loop and thus $c$ does not beat $p$ in the runoff before the loop.
+Since the only votes that are changed in the loop are manipulator votes changed to $p$, after the loop $p$ clearly is a winner of the runoff.\footnote{ There was a slight problem in the argument used in this paragraph in a previous version~\cite{fit-hem-hem:c:control-manipulation,fit-hem-hem:tOutByConfWITHVERSION:control-manipulation}, which was fixed in a later version~\cite{fit-hem-hem:c:control-manipulation-comsoc}.} \end{proofs}

+We now will seem to change directions, and will briefly study ``standard'' control problems, i.e., ones not in the presence of manipulators.
+However, we do so in service of the goals of this paper.
+The results we will obtain below will be crucially used to prove parts of Theorem~\ref{thm:specific}, though the proofs that do so are found not in the body of the paper but in four proofs in~\ref{app:specific} that draw on the results below.